 Using Copyrighted Information

 From a Human Kinetics Publication

 Requests for permission to reproduce material from a Human Kinetics publication should be submitted through the Copyright Clearance Center.
-To make these requests, visit www.copyright.com.
-For additional support, contact firstname.lastname@example.org.
+To request permission for an article's content, click the Get Permissions button from the article's web page.
+Alternatively, you may directly visit www.copyright.com.
+For additional support, contact email@example.com.

 There are certain circumstances under which Human Kinetics journal authors are not required to seek permission to reuse their own work.
 To learn more about these circumstances, as well as other permission conditions, please review the information below.